Disney Channel (Poland): Post-launch

 The Disney Channel began on 2 December 2006 at 5:00pm (UTC+01:00), which shares the promo feeds from the Scandinavia and Middle Eastern version, and its first program to air was the 2004 animated film The Incredibles.
 Ratings went up during the launch, and had an estimated 315,000 views.

 On 23 July 2010, Disney Co.
 Ltd. released Disney na Żądanie (transl.: Disney On Demand), a video on demand service which was exclusive to UPC Digital subscribers in the country.

 On 1 August 2010, Disney Channel was separated from Disney Channel EMEA.

 On 1 October 2013, Disney Channel Poland launched in widescreen.

 On 1 October 2015, Disney Channel launched its HD channel.

+On 23 April 2022, Disney Channel began broadcasting with a Polish sign language (PJM) in the series Miraculous: Tales of Ladybug & Cat Noir on weekends, designed for viewers who are deaf or have hearing problems, it features Alicja Szurkiewicz from Fundacji Kultury bez Barier (lit.
+'Foundation of Culture Without Barriers) as the sign language translator.

 Related services

 Disney Jr. (formerly Playhouse Disney and Disney Junior)

 A preschool television channel targeted to children ages 2 to 7 years old.
 First launched in December 2006 as a morning block on Disney Channel as Playhouse Disney.
 It was later launched as a television channel on 1 September 2010.
 Both rebranded to Disney Junior on 1 June 2011 at 6:00 am.
 (UTC+01:00).